mshaneck/mshaneck.github.io/SLAE32/slae32-assignment3.md

 	xor ecx,ecx
 	mov cl, 12

-	; we don't care what ebx starts at, as it will wrap around ; and eventually hit all memory addresses
+	; we don't care what edx starts at, as it will wrap around ; and eventually hit all memory addresses
 align_page:
 	; align edx to page boundary